In this interview with ‘earthworm CSI’ Joe Llanos we learn about a technique he is pioneering collects worm DNA to help soil health.

 Read on to find out about Joe’s work with eDNA, the problem with soil health in the UK, and everything you ever wanted to know about worms.

-In the first part of our interview, Joe explains the eDNA technique, and why it is that eDNA can play a vital role in measuring soil health on agricultural land.
+Joe explains the eDNA technique, and why it is that eDNA can play a vital role in measuring soil health on agricultural land.
 Plus he sets out why this measure could be important for policy in the UK.

 Joe: There is currently worldwide concern about the threat of soil degradation and about how we are going to feed the growing world population.
 But worms could offer natural solutions to both of these problems.